uber/Cadence-Docs/src/docs/03-concepts/01-workflows.md

 }

 ```
 Again, note that this code directly implements the business logic.
 If any of the invoked operations (aka :activity:activities:) takes a long time, the code is not going to change.
-It is okay to block on `chargeMonthlyFee` for a day if the downstream processing service is down that long.
+It is okay to block on `chargeCustomerForBillingPeriod` for a day if the downstream processing service is down that long.
 The same way that blocking sleep for a billing period like 30 days is a normal operation inside the :workflow: code.

 Cadence has practically no scalability limits on the number of open :workflow: instances.
 So even if your site has hundreds of millions of consumers, the above code is not going to change.